 - Next date + 1 - This takes the above rule and adds an additional year and essentially is looking at fully completed years within a certain period.
 Taking the same example as above, with the next date + 1 rule the system would accrue the first years' length of service on 01/01/2022.

 If selecting either of the "Next Date" options you will also be able to dictate when the "Accrual Applies" which can be set to either the start of the qualifying year or the end of the qualifying year.
 If set to the start, the balance will be accrued the day that the rule validity is reached, whereas if it is set to the end of period it would be the day before the year in which the rule has been reached ends.

-Once a rule has been created, this will need to be published to the relevant users.
-This can be done either by selecting the rule you have created under the 'Accrual type' in the employee benefits screen, or by using the publish button that appears in the actions menu of the time off type screen.
-This will then give an employee or metadata publish screen in the same format as is used within the Forms, Workflows & Shutdown days sections.
-Once the rule is pushed, the rule will apply immediately and any relevant length of service days will be automatically added to the selected employee records.
+Once a rule has been created, this will need to be assigned to the relevant employees.
+This can be done either by selecting the rule you have created under the 'Accrual type' in the employee benefits screen, or by using the assign button that appears in the actions menu of the time off type screen.
+This will then give an employee or metadata screen in the same format as is used within the Forms, Workflows & Shutdown days sections.
+Once the rule is assigned, the rule will apply immediately and any relevant length of service days will be automatically added to the selected employee records.